-CSU has “multi-term” registration, which means in March, students register for classes for fall, spring, and summer of the entire next academic year.
-For example, in March 2022, students register for all of fall 2022, spring 2023, and summer 2023.
+CSU has “multi-term” registration, which means in March, students register for classes for the fall, spring, and summer of the next academic year.
+For example, in March 2022, students register for all fall 2022, spring 2023, and summer 2023.
 Therefore, students expecting to take courses in any semester in the 22-23 school year are advised to apply before (or by) January 2022.

 To apply to the Partnership, follow the steps below:

 - Complete an online application.
 Select “pay by mail” and don’t pay $40.

 - Complete a Partnership Supplement Form and email it to TransferCenter@csuohio.edu.
 This waives the $40 fee.